katzenpost/katzenpost/specs/pki.rst

    examines it for new descriptors and includes any valid descriptors in its view of the network.

+   Each Authority includes in its vote a hashed value committing to a choice of a random number for the vote.
+See section 4.3 for more details.

 3.2.1 Voting Wire Protocol Commands

    The Katzenpost Wire Protocol as described in [KATZMIXWIRE] is used